Welcome to Year 4!

 Full school uniform, a waterproof coat, book bag with reading record and book, water bottle.
 In the summer months, please bring a hat and sun-cream.
 Please ensure that every item is clearly named.

-Rather than keeping PE kits in school this term, please send your child in to school in their PE kit every Tuesday and Thursday.
+PE Kit: Rather than keeping PE kits in school this term, please send your child in to school in their PE kit on Fridays.
 They will then stay in their PE kit throughout the day.

-Lunches will will be available from the kitchen (Free school meals for those entitled to them, or paid via Parent Pay for those who aren't) and can be ordered during the morning register.
+Lunch: Lunches will be available from the kitchen (free school meals for those entitled to them or paid via Parent Pay for those who aren't) and can be ordered during the morning register.
 The menu will continue to be on the school website so please have a conversation with your child each morning about what they would like to have.
 Alternatively, your child is welcome to bring their own packed lunch.
-This term, lunches will be eaten in classrooms.

 We are inspired by the awe and wonder of the world.